Battle of Khanwa: Battle

 Babur after noticing the weak Rajput centre ordered his men to take the offensive, the Mughal attack pushed the Rajputs back and forced the Rajput commanders to rush to the front, resulting in the death of many.
-The Rajputs were now leaderless as most of their senior commanders were dead and their unconscious king had been moved out of the battle.
-The Rajputs made a desperate charge on the Mughal left and right flanks like before, "here their bravest were mown down and the battle ended in their irretrievable defeat".
-The Rajputs and their allies had been defeated, dead bodies could be found as far as Bayana, Alwar and Mewat.
-The Mughals were too exhausted after the long fight to give chase and Babur himself gave up the idea of invading Mewar.
+The Rajputs became leaderless as most of their senior commanders were dead and their unconscious king had been moved out of the battle.
+The Rajputs made a desperate charge on the Mughal left and right flanks like before, "here their bravest were mown down and the battle ended in their irretrievable defeat", dead bodies could be found as far as Bayana, Alwar and Mewat of both sides.
+The Mughals were too exhausted and had very heavy casualties after the long fight to give chase and Babur himself gave up the idea of invading Mewar.

-Following his victory, Babur ordered a tower of enemy skulls to be erected, a practice formulated by Timur.
+Following this, Babur ordered a tower of enemy skulls to be erected, a practice formulated by Timur.
 According to Chandra, the objective of constructing a tower of skulls was not just to record a great victory, but also to terrorize opponents.
 Earlier, the same tactic had been used by Babur against the Afghans of Bajaur.

 Aftermath

-The Battle of Khanwa demonstrated that Rajput bravery was not enough to counter Babur's superior generalship and organizational skills.
-Babur himself commented: